On the Metric $f(R)$ gravity Viability in Accounting for the Binned Supernovae Data: Binned Supernovae Data

 For part of the present study, the Master Sample is used as the reference catalog to test the theoretical model through a Markov Chain Monte Carlo (MCMC) inference method implemented with tools such as \textsc{Cobaya}.
 Unlike in the Pantheon analysis, the Master Sample allows for simultaneous constraints on both $\Omega_{m0}$ and $H_{0}$.
 Moreover, the Master Sample analysis employs the best-fit statistical procedure, following \citet{dainotti2024statistical}, within each redshift bin, ensuring that the assumption of a Gaussian likelihood does not introduce biases in the results.

-The Master Sample is divided into 20 equally populated redshift bins spanning $0.0012 \leq z \leq 2.3$.
+The Master data set is divided into 20 equally populated redshift bins spanning $0.0012 \leq z \leq 2.3$.
 The mean redshift of the first bin is $\langle z \rangle \simeq 0.0091$, while the last bin reaches $\langle z \rangle \simeq 1.54$.
-Given this dataset, each redshift bin is fitted assuming a $\Lambda$CDM model, with $H_0$ and $\Omega_m^0$ treated as free parameters and sampled using flat and Gaussian priors respectively, according to \citet{Dainotti2025}.
+Given this dataset, each redshift bin is fitted assuming a $\Lambda$CDM model, with $H_0$ and $\Omega_{m0}$ treated as free parameters.
+The Hubble constant is sampled using a flat prior, while the matter density parameter is sampled using a Gaussian prior, reflecting external constraints from independent cosmological probes.
+This choice accounts for the limited constraining power of Type Ia supernovae on $\Omega_{m0}$, as discussed in \citet{dainotti2025new}.